Download and Install STM32CubeIDE – Getting Started Guide

 Downloading STM32CubeIDE

-In this section, we will first show you how to set up download STM32CubeIDE for Windows, Linux, and macOS.
+In this section, we will show you how to download STM32CubeIDE for Windows, Linux, and macOS.

 Go to the following link:

-Click the ‘Get latest’ block according to your operating system.
-We are using Windows.
+Click the ‘Get latest’ button according to your operating system.
+In this tutorial, we are using Windows.

 Blue Pill STM32 using STM32Cube setting up IDE pic1

-The following form will open up.
-You will have to register your account.
-Give the following information and click the ‘Download’ button.
-If you already have an account on my.st.com then you can use that to login as well.
+A registration form will open up.
+You will have to create an account by providing the required information and then clicking the ‘Download’ button.
+If you already have an account on my.st.com, you can use that to log in as well.

 Blue Pill STM32 using STM32Cube setting up IDE pic2

-After specifying your personal information and clicking the download button your registration will be complete.
-You will be given a link in your email address to validate your email address after which the download will automatically start.
-Note that this email address is the one which you used for registration.
+After specifying your personal information and clicking the download button, your registration will be complete.
+A validation link will be sent to the email address you used for registration.
+Once you validate your email address, the download will automatically start.
 The email will be sent by STMicroelectronics.

 Installing STM32CubeIDE